Randy Couture and Mark Coleman head into their UFC 109 bout with an enormous amount of criticism shot at them.

 The two UFC hall of famers are 45 and 46 years of age, respectively, and talk of calling it a career is the last thing on each of their minds.

 Couture does not want to hear one word of a “retirement match ,” like they do in professional wrestling.
-“I’m insulted that you would associate us with the WWE, first of all,” Couture told me during the UFC 109 conference call.
+“I’m insulted that you would associate us with the WWE, first of all,” Couture told me during the UFC 109 conference call last week.
 “I don’t think there is any parallel there.
 I don’t know what a WWE retirement match is all about.
 Win or lose, I think Mark and I have a lot, still to contribute to the sport.”

 If anyone knows Randy Couture, they know it takes a lot to strike a nerve.
 The former heavyweight and light-heavyweight champion chuckled a bit when asked the question, but made his point when commenting on how he sees the bout’s role in determining the fate of he and his opponent.